ViSi-Genie: Arduino Form Navigation

 A REPORT_EVENT message is sent by the display module to the host as triggered primarily by touch detected on an object on the screen.
 A REPORT_EVENT message is not requested by the host.

-The above explains the difference between this codebase example and ViSi-Genie Arduino Form Request.
-ViSi-Genie Arduino Form Request basically illustrates the handling and use of REPORT_OBJ messages while this codebase example deals with REPORT_EVENT messages.
+The table above explains the difference between this code example which deals with REPORT_EVENT and ViSi-Genie: Arduino Form Request which basically illustrates the handling and use of REPORT_OBJ messages instead.

 Prerequisites